MicrosoftDocs/customer-insights/topics/developers/tutorials/metrics-choose-visualizations.md

 * Column

 Bar charts.
-To see total breakdown, switch to "all" (Continuing from previous example), switch to Column, then change "Five mis" to All
+To see total breakdown, switch to "all"

-Then switc
+(Continuing from previous example), switch to Column, then change "Five minutes" to All

-TK: Fix previous two paragraphs
+Then switch granularity to "hour"

 ![Visualizations: column](../images/tutorials/Visualizations-Column.png)